Life Insurance Accelerated Death Benefit

 Get In Touch To Schedule a Free Consultation.

-To obtain a chronic illness benefit, a medical professional must certify that the insured party has a chronic condition and cannot perform two of the following six activities of daily living:
+To obtain benefits for a chronic rather than terminal illness, a claimant must usually provide certification from a medical professional that the insured party has a chronic condition and cannot perform at least two of these six activities of daily living:

 - Bathing